alonrbar/redux-classic/README.md

 You should **not mutate** the object properties but rather assign them with new values.
 That's why we write `this.value = value + 1` and not `this.value++`.

+## More Examples

+More examples can be found here [redux-app-examples](https://github.com/alonrbar/redux-app-examples).

 ## How it works